Lasse Kryger

-Lasse Kryger (born 3 November 1982) is a retired Danish professional football midfielder.
+Lasse Kryger (born 3 November 1982) is a Danish retired professional football midfielder.
 He has previously played for Svendborg FB, B 1913, Esbjerg fB, Viborg FF and FC Fredericia.

 Club career

 Viborg FF

 Kryger played for Svendborg FB, B 1913 and Esbjerg fB, before joining Viborg FF in 2003.
 He started his career as a forward but was used as a right back when he came to Viborg.
 On June 11, 2009, Viborg FF announced on its website, that the Kryger’s contract not would be extended as the club must have cut in the number of players due to the lack of promotion to the Danish Superliga.
 However, Kryger was mad at the club for holding him in the club, and let him play at the Denmark Series team in spring 2009.
 He said that the club should have told him in December 2008, that they didn’t want to extend his contract, so he could have found a new club, instead of not saying anything and keeping him on their reserve team.
 During his time in the club, he played several positions; right back, left midfielder and forward.